 - Shred the zucchini using a box grater or a food processor fitted with a shredding blade.
 Put the shredded zucchini in a large bowl.
 Sprinkle with the salt and toss well.
 Walk away for 10 minutes.

-- Now it’s time to squeeze all the moisture out of the zucchini (nobody likes soggy fritters).
-Note: if you’re really salt sensitive, you may want to rinse the zucchini with water, then squeeze it out.
+- Now it’s time to squeeze all the moisture out of the zucchini because nobody likes soggy fritters.
+Note: If you’re really salt sensitive, you may want to rinse the zucchini with water, then squeeze it out.
 Scoop up a generous handful of the zucchini and squeeze the living daylights out of them into a sink or bowl.
 You want them dry.
 Place in a different bowl.

 - Add the coconut flour, egg and pepper.
 Stir to combine.

 - Heat a large skillet over medium-low heat.
 Melt a large spoonful of ghee or coconut oil in the pan.
 Pack a ¼ cup measuring cup with the zucchini mixture, pressing it down inside the cup.
 Turn the cup out onto the pan and flatten the zucchini until you get a patty.
 You can also use a disher or just eyeball it.
 I fit about 4 or 5 in a large skillet at one time.

 - Cook each side for 3 to 5 minutes or until nicely browned.
 Repeat until you‘ve used up all the zucchini mixture.
 Be sure to add more ghee or coconut oil to the pan each time you start a new batch.

 - Cool on a cooling rack so they don’t get soggy.